DSStoffer/dsstoffer.github.io/freetex.md

- &#129503; BUT, if you MUST use PowerPoint (you'll need Ghostscript),  use  <a href="https://www.jonathanleroux.org/software/iguanatex/" target="_blank"> Iguana Tex</a>.
+ &#129503; BUT, if you MUST use PowerPoint,  use  <a href="https://www.jonathanleroux.org/software/iguanatex/" target="_blank"> Iguana Tex</a>  (you'll need Ghostscript).
 I've tried it and it works like a charm.

  <br/>